enterprisepeak/EPeak-Takehome/README.md

 The api should:
 - allow someone to create a user
 - allow someone to get a user by id
-- allow someone to update a user by
+- allow someone to update a user by id
 - allow someone to delete a user by id
 - validate user inputs for all of the above